 Our bodies need alcohol, but with moderation.
 Our bodies need drugs, prescribed drugs, not restricted or illegal drugs.
 These are opinions we often hear and laugh at, but in a serious talk, we know that many crimes are committed with the implication of drugs and alcohol.

-It is not illegal perse to drink alcohol, but there are laws which govern how you should and where should you consume alcohol.
-It depends on the territory and the traditions also affect the rules on drinking alcohol.
+It is not illegal purse to drink alcohol, but there are laws which govern how you should and where should you consume alcohol.
+It depends on the territory, and the traditions also affect the rules on drinking alcohol.

 Moreover, it is illegal in most territories for a minor, below 18 years old to purchase or drink alcohol in public places.
 The exemption is when a minor is with his parent or guardian.
 In Australia, it is even illegal to give drinks in private homes to a minor without the consent of his parent or guardian.
 Most important, it is illegal to drive vehicles under the influence of alcoholic drinks.